 Free Trial

 Squarespace offers a 14-day free trial with full access to all features.
 No credit card required to start.
-Build your entire site during the trial - you only pay when you are ready to publish with a custom domain.
+Build your entire site during the trial, and you only pay when you are ready to publish with a custom domain.

 Setup Process